 Camera in hand I've traveled to seven continents and more than one hundred countries, never hesitating to return to my favorite destinations.
 My passion remains The Far East and in particular the Buddhist areas that border the great Himalayan Mountain range.
 It is in the world’s ancient cultures that I continue to uncover a sacred way and spirit within.

 My interest in photography grew out of a sense of curiosity, awe and wonder.
 I wanted to record what I witnessed during my journeys to different cultures and more importantly what I felt while travelling our complex planet.

 I document people and their everyday life, especially in marginalized communities.
 Stepping into the shoes of others was something I could only imagine.
-My camera changed that and serves as a bridge, not a barrier, to my subject allowing me to record hope and despair as well as the beauty and conflict of the world.
+My camera changed that and serves as a bridge to my subject allowing me to record both hope and despair.

+When I combined my love of travel and photography to benefit humanity, everything changed, and my life came together in a meaningful way.
 My camera and my curiosity have led me off the beaten path.
 The journey is often more important than the image to me.
 My lens has allowed me to look inside the lives of others and blur the differences.

 The person I am today reflects the places I have traveled and the people I have met along the way.
 From the streets of Cuba to the Arctic and Antarctic to Africa, the Himalayas and beyond.
 Is it the stories within stories that keep me coming back for more?
 Or wondering where is the beginning or end?
 What do I find when I peal back the layers?
 Does one door lead to another?
 What lies within, beyond and ahead?